AE0GG/ae0gg.github.io/README.md

-## A collection of licensed and unlicensed radio links and information.
+## Collection of licensed and unlicensed radio resources.
 ###### For more information, [README](https://github.com/AE0GG/main/blob/main/README.md).

 ## Table of Contents